NCU-CC/tutorial/Chapter1/WEB-SESSION.md

 **p.s.** this `SESSIONID` text may vary with different server

 ### Session in Request
-When a request launched, Session would be sent to server by `Cookie` header
+When a request launched, Session ID would be sent to server by `Cookie` header

     GET /spec.html HTTP/1.1
     Host: www.example.org